Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

 \section{Computational Experiments}

 In this section, we present computational experiments run to empirically analyze the proposed auctions.
-First, we present the underlying routing problem considered, an exact algorithm to solve the WMS auction, and the experiments performed.
+In what follows, we present the underlying routing problem considered, algorithms to solve the proposed auctions, and the experiments performed.